MagLoft/apk/README.md

 ## License

-`apk` is available under an MIT-style license.
+`apkman` is available under an MIT-style license.